Updated on 2026-02-24 GMT+08:00

 CDN pull traffic

-The amount of data downloaded by CDN from OBS 3.0 buckets Downloading data from OBS 2.0 buckets generates outbound Internet traffic, which can be covered by a matched outbound Internet traffic package.
+The amount of data pulled by Huawei Cloud CDN from OBS 3.0 buckets.
+Downloading data from OBS 2.0 buckets generates outbound Internet traffic, which can be covered by a matched outbound Internet traffic package.

 Data retrievals

-• Reading objects in the Infrequent Access storage class will incur retrieval costs depending on the objects' size.
+• Accessing objects in the Infrequent Access storage class will incur retrieval costs depending on the objects' size.

-• Reading objects in the Deep Archive storage class will incur retrieval costs depending on the objects' size and restore speed.
+• Accessing Archive and Deep Archive objects will incur retrieval costs depending on the objects' size and restore speed (either standard or expedited).

-Downloading and copying Archive objects from a bucket with direct reading enabled will generate data read traffic.
+• Downloading and replicating Archive objects from a bucket with direct reading enabled will generate data read traffic.

 NOTE:

-You can repeatedly restore archived data if you want to:
+You can repeatedly restore Archive or Deep Archive data if you want to:

 • Prolong the validity: If you do this, the new restore will be also billed.
-After a second restore, the validity period of Standard object copies will be prolonged, and you need to pay for storing these copies during the prolonged period.
+After a second restore, the validity period of Standard object copies will be prolonged, and you will be billed a one-time storage cost for these copies during the prolonged period.

 • Shorten the validity: If you do this, error code "409 ObjectHasAlreadyRestored" will be reported.
-In such case, no restore costs or additional costs for storing Standard object copies are incurred.
+In such case, no restoration costs or additional costs for storing Standard object copies are incurred.

 Data processing